Introduction: Why "issue tracker vs bug tracker" is a question worth answering

 For cross-functional projects: When engineering, design, product, and marketing all collaborate on a launch, the issue tracker is the shared coordination layer.
 Bug trackers don't try to be this.

-For non-bug work that still needs tracking: Documentation tasks, research spikes, infrastructure chores, internal initiatives — these belong in an issue tracker, not a bug tracker.
+For non-bug work that still needs tracking: Roadmap and milestone tracking, documentation tasks, research spikes, infrastructure chores, internal initiatives — these belong in an issue tracker, not a bug tracker.

 Why most growing teams actually need both

 Here's the answer most "X vs Y" articles avoid: for any team past the smallest scale, this isn't really an either/or decision.
-The two tools serve different jobs, and using one for both creates predictable failures.
+Using one tool for both jobs creates predictable failures.

 Using only an issue tracker: QA testers and business users file unusable bug reports without context, or they file fewer reports because the friction is too high.
 Bugs that should have been caught and fixed before release ship to production.
 Engineers waste hours trying to reproduce bugs from sparse descriptions.